At HandMade Theatre we are dedicated to providing access to creative arts for those with dementia and cognitive impairments.

 Play and creativity support healthy minds and bodies across all ages and abilities.
 They can build confidence, relieve stress and help solve problems.

 Via our work with children and adults, we have brought laughter, joy and healing to a diverse range of audiences.
-From older people with dementia, to women who have experienced domestic abuse, to children of all levels of education ability, our workshops, projects and performances have provided them with an opportunity to leave their daily lives and travel with their imaginations to new and exciting places.
+From older people with dementia, to women who have experienced domestic abuse, to children of all levels of education ability.
+Our workshops, projects and performances can provide an opportunity to leave our daily lives and travel with our imaginations to new and exciting places.

 'Fantastic imagination a great way to re-think engagement in learning' Creative Schools Conference Delegate